iieo/WhisperLive/README.md

 )
 ```

 It connects to the server running on localhost at port 8005.
 Using a multilingual model, language for the transcription will be automatically detected.
-You can also use the language option to specify the target language for the transcription, in this case, English ("en").
+You can also use the language option to specify the target language for the transcription, in this case, English ("de").
 The translate option should be set to `True` if we want to translate from the source language to English and `False` if we want to transcribe in the source language.

 - Transcribe an audio file: